 Graduate placement rate: Percentage of students within six months of graduation who have obtained positions in the following categories: employed as an athletic trainer, employed as other, and not employed.
-Programs must post the following data for the past three years on their website: the number of students who graduated from the program, the number and percentage of students employed as an athletic trainer, the number and percentage of students employed as an athletic trainer, the number and percentage of students employed as an athletic trainer, the number and percentage of students employed as not employed.
+Programs must include a link from the program's homepage to the "CAATE Program Information and Outcomes" web page.